What is pupil premium?

-Pupil Premium is additional funding paid to schools in respect of their disadvantaged pupils (pupils who have been registered for free school meals (FSM) at any point in the last six years, or are cared for continuously by the Local Authority for more than six months, or have been adopted from care).
+Pupil Premium is additional funding paid to schools in respect of their disadvantaged pupils (pupils who have been registered for free school meals (FSM) at any point in the last six years, or who are service children, or who have ceased to be looked after by the local authority).
 The school receives this funding to support their eligible pupils and close the attainment gap between these pupils and their peers.

 Schools are free to spend the Pupil Premium as they see fit.
 However they are responsible for how they use the additional funding to support pupils from low income families and other target groups.
 From September 2012, the government also require schools to publish online information about how they have used the premium.